 This sounds really obvious, but it’s so easy to grab a leaflet and leave.
-While a leaflet will give you packages and prices it won’t tell you what that supplier is really like.
+While a leaflet will give you basic information it won’t tell you what that supplier is really like.
 Knowing who you’re booking is just as important as what you’re booking.
 All the suppliers are there to show you their work and talk about your wedding, so take advantage of it!

 8. Have a tick list

 If you have decided there are certain people you would like to speak to a list can help make sure you don’t miss anyone.
 Have a question or two to ask each supplier and write down any notes or thoughts you have while speaking to them.
 This will help you remember them clearly when you get home.